Hill's Pet Nutrition Announces 2026 Hill's Global Symposium - "Healthy Skin Starts From Within" - Exploring the Gut-Skin Axis

 Hill's Pet Nutrition is committed to supporting the health of pets through innovative therapeutic and wellness-based nutrition.
 The Symposium will highlight key Hill's products which support dermatological, GI and overall health.

-- Prescription Diet z/d Low Fat: designed to promote healthy skin in dogs with food and fat sensitivities.

-- Prescription Diet Derm Complete: formulated to help manage environmental and food sensitivities in dogs.

-To learn more about the 2026 Hill's Global Symposium, including the detailed agenda, full speaker roster and registration information for the free virtual event, please visit Hill's Veterinary Academy.
+To learn more about the 2026 Hill's Global Symposium, including the detailed agenda, full speaker roster and registration information for the free virtual event, please visit Hill's Veterinary Academy via country links above.

 About Hill's Pet Nutrition